Target (British TV series)

-Target was a British police action drama series, which ran from 1977 to 1978, on BBC1.
+Target is a British police action drama series, which ran from 1977 to 1978, on BBC1.
 Set in Southampton, it starred Patrick Mower as Det.
 Supt.
 Steve Hackett, Brendan Price as Det.
 Sgt.
 Frank Bonney, Vivien Heilbron as Det.
 Sgt.
 Louise Colbert and Philip Madoc as Det.
 Chief Supt.
 Tate.
 Seventeen fifty-minute episodes were produced and the theme music was by Dudley Simpson.
-It was the BBC's response to ITV's successful series The Sweeney, but received criticism for its levels of violence and only lasted two seasons.
+It was the BBC's response to ITV's successful series The Sweeney, but received criticism for its levels of violence and lasted for only two series.

 Background

 Target was set in Southampton and involved the 13th Regional Crime Squad.
 The series was originally developed under the title Hackett by former Z-Cars script editor Graham Williams, but he was asked to swap roles with the outgoing producer of Doctor Who, Philip Hinchcliffe.
 Hinchcliffe retitled the show Target.
 He also persuaded the BBC to make the series entirely on film instead of the usual BBC production method at the time of mixing video studio scenes with film for location work.